Red Pine Lake

 Red Pine Lake is a small alpine reservoir in Little Cottonwood Canyon, in the U.S. state of Utah.
 This area is also part of the Wasatch National Forest.
-Red Pine Lake is also located in a protected watershed for Salt Lake City.
 Red Pine Dam, which holds the lake, was constructed in 1920.

 The lake can be accessed through a dirt trail from a parking lot off the main road.
 The most common route is around 7 miles round trip.
+The lake has a capacity of 100 acre-feet, with the surface area fluctuating frequently through seasons.
+Recreation around the lake includes fishing, hiking, climbing, and camping, although swimming and wading are prohibited due to it being a protected watershed.

 Red Pine is considered a watershed area which supplies drinking water for Salt Lake City metropolitan area.
 This drinking water comes from several hundred inches of snow each year that lasts into July.

+Dam

+Red Pine Dam (National ID # UT00256) is an earthen dam completed in 1929 with a height of 20 feet tall and 242 feet wide.
+The dam impounds water from Red Pine Fork mainly for irrigation.
+It is owned and regulated by the Utah Division of Water Rights, although it sits inside of the Wasatch–Cache National Forest.
+In the latest inspection, the dams condition was assessed as poor with a high hazard potential.